1. Copy website to live server

 It’s important that all links and media use https in order to have the green padlock show, like this:

-In the planning section, I talked about using Dreamhost as your web host, because they include https for free because they’re partnered with Let’s Encrypt.
+In the planning section, I talked about using Dreamhost as your web host, as they include https for free because they’re partnered with Let’s Encrypt.

 Google Search Console is free and will monitor the health of your site.
-If there are problems, it’ll let you know.
+If there are problems, it’ll let you know with suggestions on corrective action.

 Some pages will be deliberately hidden from search engines, as we wouldn’t want every page of the site to show up in search engine results.